 The Chair – Richard Foster CBE

 Richard Foster took over as Chair of the CCRC in November 2008.
-He was Chief Executive of the Crown Prosecution Service from 2001 to 2007 and is a trustee of the Refugee Council.
+He was Chief Executive of the Crown Prosecution Service from 2001 to 2007 and is currently Chair of the Refugee Council.
 He was Director, Welfare to Work Delivery, responsible for New Deals from 1998 to 2001 and is a former Director of the Employment Service in the Department for Education and Employment.

 is a barrister and the former Chief Crown Prosecutor of West Mercia where he also chaired the Criminal Justice Board and served as a member of the Crown Prosecution Service Board.
 Prior to this he worked for many years at CPS headquarters responsible for a range of cases including fraud, extradition, appellate, war crimes and serious organised crime.
 As well as his expertise in Criminal Law, Mr England brings to the Commission extensive experience of management in the criminal justice system.
 Mr England graduated from King’s College, London in 1980 and was called to the Bar in 1981.
 He joined the Commission in November 2006.